Mario-Zarco/mario-zarco.github.io/about.md

 <br>
 <br>

-I am a mechatronic engineer by profession turned cognitive scientist.
 I earned my bachelor's and master's degrees from the National Autonomous University of Mexico and completed my PhD at the University of Auckland.
 I am now working as a postdoctoral researcher at the Hokkaido University Center for Human Nature, Artificial Intelligence, and Neuroscience.

+I am driven by philosophically minded interdisciplinary collaboration.
+My experience includes building computational models and analysing data of cognitive behavior.

 </p>